Bishops Lydeard Scout Group is a thriving Group offering fantastic Scouting to boys and girls from 4 to 14 years.

-We have a large enthusiastic leadership team which enables us to run 2 Beaver Colonies, 2 Cub Packs and 1 Scout Troop.
+We have a large enthusiastic leadership team which enables us to run a Squirrel Drey, 2 Beaver Colonies, 2 Cub Packs and 1 Scout Troop.

 Our purpose-built scout hut and camp site is in constant use not only by our own sections, but by a group providing activities and care for vulnerable adults, and visiting Scout and Guide Groups.